anuchandy/az-messaging-aks/README.md

 ### The env vars for Az CLI commands

-Let's define a few env variables (scoped to the current terminal) that the Az CLI commands refers later
+Let's define a few env variables (scoped to the current terminal) that the Az CLI commands refers later.

+Make sure to provide appropriate values for these env vars

 ```
 set resource_group=anuchan-rg1-aks1